shenwei356/kmcp/docs/usage.md

   2. For splitting sequence mode (--split-size > 0 or --split-number > 0),
      output files are:
      ${outdir}//xxx/yyy/zzz/${infile}/{seqID}-frag_${fragIdx}.unik
+  3. A summary file ("${outdir}/_info.txt") is generated for later use.
+     Users need to check if the reference IDs (column "name") are what supposed to be.

 Performance tips:
   1. Decrease value of -j/--threads for data in hard disk drives to